DataDog/agent-linux-install-script/README.md

 |`DD_RUNTIME_SECURITY_CONFIG_ENABLED`|If set to `true`, ensure creation of security Agent and system probe configuration file (if they don't already exist), and enable Cloud Workload Security (CWS).|
 |`DD_COMPLIANCE_CONFIG_ENABLED`|If set to `true`, ensures the creation of a security Agent configuration file if one doesn't already exist, and enables Cloud Security Posture Management (CSPM).|
 |`DD_DISCOVERY_ENABLED`|If set to `true`, and a system probe configuration file does not already exist, creates a system probe configuration file and enables Service Discovery.
+|`DD_PRIVILEGED_LOGS_ENABLED`|If set to `true`, and a system probe configuration file does not already exist, creates a system probe configuration file and enables Privileged Logs.
 |`DD_OTELCOLLECTOR_ENABLED`|If set to `true`, and an OTel Collector configuration file does not already exist, creates an OTel Collector configuration file and installs/enables Datadog Distribution of OpenTelemetry (DDOT).
 |`DD_LOGS_CONFIG_PROCESS_COLLECT_ALL`|Enable process log collection.|
 |`DD_INSTALL_ONLY`|Set to any value to prevent starting the Agent after installation.|